We cannot be expected to enforce new mask rules, say retail bosses

 “Furthermore, we all have an individual responsibility to put on a face covering before entering a shop.”

-It is the latest challenge for retailers ahead of a key Christmas period.
+It is the latest challenge for retailers ahead of the key Christmas period.
 They have already seen pressure from supply chain disruption and labour shortages.

 Ms Dickinson added: “While there may be small changes in the way we shop, we ask people to be considerate and we remain confident that everyone can get what they need for a fun and festive Christmas this year.”